Alps: France & Switzerland

 Services Included in the Total Price

 includes 6 Days Guiding by an internationally (UIAGM/IFMGA) certified, multilingual, mountain guide or guide aspirant under supervision, all guide expenses.
-All lodging: 3 nights in a Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast; 4 nights in huts (dormitories) of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.
-Use of technical equipment: Harnesses, crampons, rope, carabiners, avalanche transceivers, shovels and probes.
+All lodging: 3 nights in a Double room in 2 and 3 star hotels in Argentiere, Champex and Zermatt with breakfast plus dinner in Champex; 4 nights in huts (dormitories) of the French or Swiss Alpine Club with half-board dinners and breakfast, transfer from Champex to either Verbier or Bourg St. Pierre by taxi or bus, Grand Montets gondola in Argentiere.

-Air fares, rental of ski touring equipment (we can provide you with a discounted rate with our partner shop in the Chyamonix Valley), lunch (Sandwiches, snacks can be purchased in the huts or in the valley), drinks (beer is about CHF 7/ can, wine starts at CHF 30 / bottle), dinner while lodging in Zermatt and Argnetiere (2 nights), gondola cost for the Verbier resort (CHF 60) or for the Furi Gondola in Zermatt (CHF 15), should the snow coverage not be sufficient to ski all the way into Zeramtt, single room supplement for all lodging in the valleys, any additional transport or lodging cost due to unforeseen itinerary changes.
+Air fares, rental of ski touring equipment (we can provide you with a discounted rate with our partner shop in the Chamonix Valley), lunch (Sandwiches, snacks can be purchased in the huts or in the valley), drinks (beer is about CHF 7/ can, wine starts at CHF 30 / bottle), dinner while lodging in Zermatt and Argentiere (2 nights), gondola cost for the Verbier resort (CHF 60) or for the Furi Gondola in Zermatt (CHF 15), should the snow coverage not be sufficient to ski all the way into Zermatt, single room supplement for all lodging in the valleys, rental of technical and avalanche safety equipment: Harnesses, crampons, avalanche transceivers, shovels and probes, any additional transport or lodging cost due to unforeseen itinerary changes.

 Additional Trip Services Available